Yadnesh-Ranshevare/DSA/Graph/Readme.md

 #### Why use priority queue
 1. we will consider the cost of neighbor as a priority
-2. therefor whenever we perform the remove operation we will get the node with minimum cost
+2. therefor whenever we perform the remove operation we will get the node with minimum cost and is present in non-MST set
 3. we use vis array to check whether that node is present in the non-MST set or not
     - `vis[i]` = true  -> node `i` is not present in the non-MST set
     - `vis[i]` = false -> node `i` is present in the non-MST set
-4. we will only add node `i` in this priority queue if that node is present  in the non-MST set (`vis[i]` = `false`)
+4. **we will only add node `i` in this priority queue if that node is present  in the non-MST set (`vis[i]` = `false`) as we want to move the node from non-MST set to MSt set**\
+Note: priority queue act as a bridge between non-MST set to MST set which transfer the node from non-MSt to MST and not the other way, therefor we only add node if it present in the non-MST set
 #### How to implement priority queue

 - adding only cost may create some inconsistency as we don't which node that cost belongs to (two nodes may have similar cost)